object:Ann Marsden's wedding dress

-Ann Marsden's Wedding Dress The top back of the gown Miniature wedding portrait of Elizabeth Marsden (mother of Anne Marsden) c1793 Cotton habit shirt used and possibly made by Ann Marsden, 1815-1825 [PHM Object No. A7883] Muslin dress with petticoat worn by Ann Marsden at Government House Ball at Parramatta, 1822 [PHM Object No. A7882] Silk day dress worn by Ann Hassall (nee Marsden), 1830-1840 [PHM object no. A10017] Bonnet veil worn by Elizabeth Marsden (mother of Anne Marsden), 1800-1835 [PHM Object No. A7884] Dress thought to have been worn by Elizabeth Marsden (mother of Anne Marsden), c.1830 [PHM Object No. A7880]
+The top back of the gown Ann Marsden's Wedding Dress Miniature wedding portrait of Elizabeth Marsden (mother of Ann Marsden) c1793 Cotton habit shirt used and possibly made by Ann Marsden, 1815-1825 [PHM Object No. A7883] Muslin dress with petticoat worn by Ann Marsden at Government House Ball at Parramatta, 1822 [PHM Object No. A7882] Silk day dress worn by Ann Hassall (nee Marsden), 1830-1840 [PHM object no. A10017] Bonnet veil worn by Elizabeth Marsden (mother of Anne Marsden), 1800-1835 [PHM Object No. A7884] Dress thought to have been worn by Elizabeth Marsden (mother of Anne Marsden), c.1830 [PHM Object No. A7880]

 [Collapse all]